nextcloud/documentation/admin_manual/installation/source_installation.rst

     chmod 750 /path/to/owncloud/apps/

 These strict permissions will prevent the Updater app from working (see :doc:`../maintenance/update`).
-If you use the Updater app, it needs your whole ownCloud directory to be owned by the http-user, like these examples:
+If you use the Updater app, it needs your whole ownCloud directory to be owned by the HTTP user, like these examples:

 * This example is for Ubuntu 14.04 LTS server::